macoopma/TomTomSports/README.md

 <BR>password=*password to access MySQL*

 As the application communicates with the API of TomTom it will add additional parameters to the config.ini file.

+Once you have done all that, you can open the https://url_to_your_server/html/index.php page and continue from there.